 Dance tempos are roughly 120 beats per minute (bpm) (except for ‘step-hop’ hornpipes), so a single revolution of a 32-bar dance could last about 32 seconds (except for hornpipes and slip-jigs).

-Suitable, recorded tunes for each category of accompaniment are suggested, but for an event, the flexibility and atmosphere afforded by live music can't be equalled.
+Suitable, recorded tunes for each category of accompaniment are suggested, but for an event, the flexibility and atmosphere afforded by live music can't be matched.